adesandr/GliderThrow_Meter/docs/get-started/index.rst

 The last board in this table has a Wemos marking, but does not appear to come from the company of the same name.
 However, it works very well and is a little smaller than the two Lolin 32 Wemos (But this board, unlike the Lolin cards, has no battery connector and therefore no charging circuit).
 You can easily find this board by doing a search on the net of the type "compact ESP32 board".

 .. warning:: On some ESP32 boards, in particular the Wemos clone, it is essential to switch the card to "boot" mode during the software loading operation.
-This board has two buttons, an "EN" button which is actually the reboot button, and a "Boot" button which allows you to switch the board to "Boot" mode when you launch an "idf.py flash" command.
+These boards have generally two buttons, an "EN" button which is actually the Reset button, and a "Boot" button which allows you to switch the board to "Boot" mode when you launch an "idf.py flash" command.

 First stage of prototyping : Basic connection diagram
 =====================================================